betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 <br>

-And one can expand to show the details for each practice by either clicking "Show all details" at the top or "Show details" for an individual item to read more about each unmet best practice and the criteria needed to satisfy it.
+Also, one can expand to show the details for each practice by either clicking "Show all details" at the top or "Show details" for an individual item to read more about each unmet best practice and the criteria needed to satisfy it.

 After a project's maintainers have created a Badge App entry for the project, the project can display it's OpenSSF Best Practices Badge (or percentage progress to a badge) using a link to the project's entry on the Badge App site.
 For example, a GitHub project's rendered README file can display the OpenSSF Best Practices badge at the top like: